cinnData/MLearning/Examples/[MLE-11] Example - Airline passenger satisfaction.md

 ## Q4.
 MLP model

-We try now a simple neural network., using the TensorFlow with the Keras API.
+We try now a simple neural network, using the TensorFlow with the Keras API.
 We import the modules `models` and `layers`, that contain all the resources needed.

 ```
 In [12]: from tensorflow.keras import models, layers